bossSteve03/bossSteve03/README.md

 ### Hi there 👋
-I'm Steve Totev, a Front-End Developer.
+I'm Steve Totev, an IT Solutions Apprentice & Web Developer.

 <!--
-**bossSteve03/bossSteve03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...